Our FAQ page aims to cover the questions we get asked on a regular basis.

 In May 2021, Apple Music launched Spatial Audio with Dolby Atmos.
 Dolby Atmos Music is a 360 immersive audio mix inspired by Dolby Atmos moving sound playback beyond traditional left or right associated with stereo.
 Dolby originally designed Atmos for cinematic experience and their music developments have made their technology accessible to music listeners through platforms like Apple Music and Amazon HD.
 These developments drew attention to applications of immersive sound which for many, ambisonics or live sound has been performing in immersive or 360 for generations.

-HotHouse Music launched the initiative Spatial Sound in 2021, in order to investigate, demonstrate and shine a light on the pioneers of complex audio play back.
+HotHouse Music launched the initiative Immersive Sound in 2021, in order to investigate, demonstrate and shine a light on the pioneers of complex audio play back.
 We recommend that you refer to our regular articles and updates.
-Get started by reading the full article – What Does Spatial Sound Mean to You?
+Get started by reading the full article – What Does Immersive Sound Mean to You?